Skip to content

 The 7 best practices for warehouse layout optimisation

-Creating and maintaining efficiency is one of the crucial overarching objectives of warehouse management today.
-In many warehouse scenarios, management will find themselves looking at how best to improve the performance of their warehouse processes without reinventing the wheel.
-This is where warehouse layout optimisation shows its worth.
+Creating and maintaining efficiency is a crucial objective in warehouse management today.
+Typically, warehouse managers search for ways to improve their processes without completely reinventing the wheel, which is where warehouse layout optimisation becomes invaluable.

-Now, there is no one-size-fits-all approach to warehouse layout optimisation, but our seven best practices will aid your redesign efforts.
+While there is no one-size-fits-all approach to warehouse layout optimisation, the following seven best practices will help guide your redesign efforts.

-The first step is to create a blueprint of your warehouse.
-Software such as AutoCAD will give you an accurate blueprint from which to begin redesigning.
-This step involves:
+The first step in warehouse layout optimisation is creating a detailed blueprint of your warehouse.
+Software like AutoCAD can provide an accurate map to start your redesign.
+This step includes:

-• Labelling each area and the relative direction of the workflow.
+• Labelling each area and the direction of the workflow.

-• Include common walkways, doors, staircases alongside the flow of materials.
+• Include common walkways, doors and staircases alongside material flow routes.

 • Include space measurements such as length, width and height.

-At this point, calculate the size of your storage areas.
-This entails multiplying the square footage of your racking by the height of the highest potential load within the storage area.
-This number is your possible storage area size.
-You can use it to calculate the percentage of your warehouse dedicated to storage by dividing this number by the total warehouse size and then multiplying by 100.
+The next step in warehouse layout optimisation is determining the size of your storage areas.
+Calculate the size by multiplying the square footage of your racking by the height of the highest potential load within the storage area.
+This figure represents your potential storage area size.
+To find the percentage of your warehouse dedicated to storage, divide this by the total warehouse size and multiply by 100.

 (120,000/750,000) x 100 = 16%